tfabris/BlueGigaEmpeg/README.txt

     4 = IISD1 aka  SD      aka "serial data" (1 of 2)
     5 = IISD2 aka  SD      aka "serial data" (2 of 2)

-Carefully solder some small jumper wires to pads 1,2, and 4, and you must keep track of which wires are soldered to which pads.
+Carefully solder some jumper wires to pads 1,2, and 4, and you must keep track of which wires are soldered to which pads.

 When soldering, make sure the jumper wires and the solder joints are flat to the board instead of sticking upwards.
 The disk drive tray gets close to that location when mounted, so make sure they don't have a chance to contact the tray.
 After soldering, cover the solder points with tape or some other insulator to prevent them from shorting out on the drive tray.

+Glue down the wires near the I2S pads so that they do not wiggle and rip away the I2S pads.
+Some empeg Car units will have a chip at that location that you can glue onto, others will have a blank area of the PCB in that location that you can glue onto.
+Use RTV silicone or cyanoacrylate superglue to glue them down.
+Use a small amount and make sure the blob of glue does not "stick up" since the disk drive tray gets very close to that location.
+Make sure to let the glue dry before reassembling.

 Locate the two white connectors on the back part of the empeg motherboard which connect two groups of small colored wires to the docking connector